gjbex/Defensive_programming_and_debugging/docs/Testing/UnitTesting/cunit_c.md

 ~~~~

 Note that many unit testing frameworks allow more flexibility.
 They can have setup and tear down functions that are called before and after each individual test.

-## C++

-Although you could use CUnit for testing C++ code, there are better alternatives.
-A very nice framework is [Catch2](https://github.com/catchorg/Catch2).
-You can express tests quite naturally using Catch2 so that they resemble a narrative.

-The framework takes a further step along that path by offering support for [Behaviour Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) (BDD).